The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.

 Strickland House is a heritage listed house located in the suburb of Vaucluse.
 Designed and built in the 1850’s, the house was the home of Sydney’s second mayor, John Hosking.

 The grounds around Strickland house form an urban park, open 7 days a week.
-The house itself is only open 1 day a year to the public during the National Trust Heritage Festival.
+The house itself is only open 1 day a year to the public during the National Trust Heritage Festival, or otherwise you can book a guided tour through NSW National Parks.

-From Strickland House, it’s a short stroll to Nielsen Park, the perfect spot for a little break.
+From Strickland House, it’s only a short stroll to Nielsen Park, the perfect spot for a short coffee break.

 Nielsen Park and Shark Beach